-Local Community Gardens are also a fabulous way to encourage community-building, increase resilience and learn the skills many people have never learned.
+Local Community Gardens are a fantastic way to encourage community-building, increase resilience and learn the skills many people have never learned.

 One of HEART Community Group's core team, Kate, runs a community gardening project in St Albans, her home town.